kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

 ## Design

-The Notebooks component is an alternative to jupyterhub that uses a Notebook CRD and notebook-controller.
-The Notebook CRD is similar to a kubernetes Deployment.
+The Notebooks component is an alternative to jupyterhub.
+The component defines a Notebook CRD and provides a notebook-controller based on metacontroller.
+The Notebook CRD schema is similar to a kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) where it defines a [Pod Template](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#pod-template) that is used by the notebook-controller to create a Pod.
 An example Notebook CR is shown below:

 ```yaml
 apiVersion: kubeflow.org/v1alpha1